mkordas/tips-on-agile/presentation/12-standup-tips.md

 # Tips for Daily Scrum

+Improved version of questions:
-* What did I accomplish yesterday? (not what I was doing)
+* What did I accomplish yesterday? (not what I was just doing...)
-* What will I complete today? (not what I will be doing)
+* What will I complete today? (not what I just will be doing...)
 * What obstacles are impeding my progress?

-Keep rules
+Keep rules:
-- Max 15 min overall, one minute per person
+- Max 15 min overall, about one minute per person
-- Focus on work to be done, not on calendar
+- Focus on work to be done, not on your day agenda
 - Assign action to a person for each blocker
 - Same place, same time - blindly or not?